Misterio77/nix-starter-configs/README.md

     users = {
       # Import your home-manager configuration
       # Note: this assumes you have a `default.nix` in your home-manager directory.
-      # If not replace with the `your-username = import ../home-manager/home.nix`
+      # If not replace with `your-username = import ../home-manager/home.nix`
       your-username = import ../home-manager;
     };
   };